tzhou3/CMSC425_Final_Project/README.md

 Controls:
 WASD or arrow keys to move
-Press I to toggle inventory and see how many pieces you still need to collect Press the spacebar to jump, and press again in mid-air to double jump for extra height Once you have all of the sled pieces, press and hold the left mouse button to sled!
+Press I to toggle inventory and see how many pieces you still need to collect.
+Press the spacebar to jump, and press again in mid-air to double jump for extra height.
+Once you have all of the sled pieces, press and hold the left mouse button to sled!